internetErik/keystone4-universal-react/README.md

 * `sudo pm2 restart 0`

 To stop running:
-* Use `pm2 stop staged` to stop the correct process
+* Use `pm2 stop 0` to stop the correct process
-* Use `pm2 delete staged` to delete the correct process from pm2 process list
+* Use `pm2 delete 0` to delete the correct process from pm2 process list

 #### Database Logs